Skip to content

 Two invariants prevent this:

 1. Self-exclusion in every fan-out path.
-GatewayState::live_instances skips rows whose (host, port) matches the gateway's own binding, using is_own_instance from crates/dcc-mcp-http/src/gateway/sentinel.rs.
+GatewayState::live_instances skips rows whose (host, port) matches the gateway's own binding, using is_own_instance from crates/dcc-mcp-gateway/src/gateway/sentinel.rs.
 The helper normalises localhost aliases (localhost, ::1, 0.0.0.0, [::]) to 127.0.0.1 so an adapter that advertises its host as "localhost" is still filtered when the gateway is bound to 127.0.0.1.
 The backend_sub_handle subscription loop and the compute_tools_fingerprint_with_own watcher apply the same filter.

 2. Synchronous hygiene before the subscriber loop starts.
 Inside start_gateway_tasks, a one-shot prune_dead_pids() + cleanup_stale() pass runs before backend_sub_handle is spawned.
 The periodic cleanup task only ticks every 15 s; without the synchronous pre-pass, ghost rows left behind by a previous crash would eat the full exponential-backoff retry budget during the first ~15 s of gateway lifetime.